I haven’t bought any but they do look cute. if you like them, keep wearing them. its your style not anyone elsesposted about 4 years ago

 The regular ones however… bleh.posted about 4 years ago

-I was wearing uggs whilst on a fashion magazine short course at a varsity in london, and the tutor used me as an example by saying, “U see, me as a stylist would never hire an assistant who wore uggs” needless to say i only wear them as slippers at home now….. p.s (and they’re real) paid £170 for them…… ouch. xposted almost 4 years ago
+I was wearing uggs whilst on a fashion magazine short course at a varsity in london, and the tutor used me as an example by saying, “U see, me as a stylist would never hire an assistant who wore uggs” needless to say i only wear them as slippers at home now….. p.s (and they’re real) paid £170 for them…… ouch. xposted about 4 years ago